muntasirhossain2003/CLIR-News-Retrieval-System/src/Module B — Query Processing & Cross-Lingual Handling/README.md

 ## Overview

 This module handles query preprocessing for the CLIR (Cross-Lingual Information Retrieval) system.
-It prepares user queries for cross-lingual document retrieval by detecting language, normalizing text, and extracting named entities.
+It prepares user queries for cross-lingual document retrieval by detecting language, normalizing text, extracting named entities, and translating queries across languages.

 ---